Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: More Experimental Results and Analysis

-\textbf{Heatmap Comparison Between our \ours and PAI: } Figure~\ref{fig:heatmap} presents a qualitative comparison of attention heatmaps generated by different methods.
+Figure~\ref{fig:heatmap} presents a qualitative comparison of attention heatmaps generated by different methods.
 The visualization shows that responses produced by \ours distribute attention over multiple regions that are relationally relevant to the queried objects, indicating a more comprehensive visual grounding process.
 In contrast, the naive attention amplification method PAI~\cite{liu2024paying} tends to concentrate attention within a limited spatial area, suggesting a narrower and less informative focus.
-This difference highlights that our \ours encourages broader cross-region evidence aggregation, which facilitates more reliable multimodal reasoning and helps reduce hallucination-prone responses.
+This difference highlights that \ours does not simply strengthen attention magnitude, but reshapes attention dynamics toward broader cross-region evidence aggregation.
+As a result, the model is better able to integrate compositional cues from multiple visual regions, which is particularly important for relation-centric reasoning.
+The heatmaps therefore provide qualitative support for the central claim that mitigating visual inertia requires restoring dynamic visual responsiveness rather than merely amplifying already dominant regions.